 Popular image editors like Photoshop have a whole suite of powerful retouching tools.
 However, Topaz decided to take one single operation, and absolutely excel at it.
 This makes its standalone apps like Gigapixel AI simply untouchable.

-My advice to you is to download Gigapixel AI and use it to enlarge any of your old RAW or JPEG images.
+My advice to you is to get the Topaz Gigapixel free download and try it out to enlarge any of your old RAW or JPEG images.

 Who is Topaz Gigapixel AI for?

 I’ve identified a few usage cases for the Gigapixel AI software, for professional photographers, amateurs, and even non-photographers.